Gadkari for digitalising SFURTI scheme

 “We need to make the system transparent, time-bound, result-oriented and corruption-free,” he added.

-The minister said there is a need to step up the pace of formation of such clusters as only 93 of the 394 announced so far are actually functional, and a target of 5,000 clusters is achievable if the process is fastened.
-(AGENCIES)
+The Minister said there is a need to step up the pace of formation of such clusters as only 93 of the 394 announced so far are actually functional, and a target of 5,000 clusters is achievable if the process is fastened.
+(PTI)

 Gadkari for digitalising SFURTI scheme